evilaechik/mpoxdetection/README.md

 ## **Overview**
 The Monkeypox Detection Bot is an AI-based solution designed to assist healthcare professionals in diagnosing skin diseases, including mpox (monkeypox), measles, chickenpox, cowpox, HFMD, and healthy skin conditions.
 Using a fine-tuned VGG16 convolutional neural network, the bot achieves an impressive **95% accuracy** and is accessible via a Telegram chatbot.
-We, Artyom Lavrentyev and Yedigeyev Galym, have implemented this bot in website which we run on local host.

 ---